 Perfect for next-day cravings: Tastes just as festive as the big meal, with a fraction of the effort.

 - bread.
-Use sturdy slices like sourdough, multigrain, or ciabatta; something that can hold up to the warm, layered fillings.
+Use sturdy slices like gluten-free sourdough, multigrain, or ciabatta; something that can hold up to the warm, layered fillings.
 Toasting is optional but recommended.

 - leftover turkey.
 Sliced or shredded leftover turkey works perfectly, white or dark meat, warmed until tender.